 Gold Coast / Sydney Breast Augmentation, Boob Job or BA

-Often referred to as a “Boob Job”, Breast Augmentation is the most popular of all the plastic surgery procedures.
-Breast Augmentation enhances the appearance of your natural breasts with Cohesive Silicone Gel or Saline implants to alter size, fullness and shape, and improve the proportion and most of all aesthetic appearance.
-Surgical techniques, implant shape, size and profile will differ on a case-by-case basis, depending on both the patient’s anatomy and desired outcome.
+Often referred to as a “Boob Job”, Breast Augmentation is the most popular of all the plastic surgery procedures as this enhances the appearance, size and shape of your natural breasts Surgical techniques, implant shape, size and profile will differ on a case-by-case basis, depending on both the patient’s anatomy and desired outcome.

 CosMediTour – Breast Augmentation